 Of course, not having a genetic tendency toward hair loss doesn’t mean it’s impossible.
 Any ethnicity can experience hair loss from stress, poor diet, radiation and/or chemo treatments, or medical conditions.

 What Ethnicity Has The Highest Hair Density?

-Hair density averages the highest with Caucasian hair.
-Every other ethnicity comes in at a lower average hair density.
-This can help explain to some extent as to why Caucasians lose more hair as they tend to have thicker hair and thus more hair to lose.
+Caucasians have the highest hair density.
+This can help explain – to some extent – why Caucasians lose more hair as they tend to have thicker hair and, thus, more hair to lose.

 Austin Hair Restoration Clinic Has The Knowledge & Experience To Restore Your Hairline

-Whether your hair loss or thinning was caused by diet, illness, stress, or just your genetics… Austin Hair Restoration Clinic has got you covered.
-We offer both surgical and non-surgical remedies and procedures to restore your hair including the use of our state of the art ARTAS® Robotic Hair Transplant System.
-This hair transplant procedure is minimally invasive and will get you back to your day-to-day life quickly.
+Whether your hair loss or thinning was caused by diet, illness, stress, or genetics, Austin Hair Restoration Clinic has got you covered.
+We offer surgical and non-surgical remedies and procedures to restore your hair, including our state-of-the-art ARTAS® Robotic Hair Transplant System.
+This hair transplant procedure is minimally invasive and will quickly get you back to your daily life.
 Contact us today to learn more and schedule a hair and scalp analysis.

 Dr. Sanjeev Dubey is an experienced hair restoration and emergency medicine physician in Austin, Texas.
 He holds a medical degree from the University of Texas Medical Branch (UTMB) and has been practicing medicine for over two decades.
 His affiliations include Seton Medical Center Austin, Seton Northwest, and various local hospitals.